wp-plugins/featured-category/readme.txt

 == Installation ==

-1. Upload the directory "featuredcategory" to the `/wp-content/plugins/` directory
+1. Upload the directory "featured-category" to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Customize settings via settings control panel in wordpress administration pages.